rails-girls-summer-of-code/summer-of-code/blog/_drafts/2015-09-19-last-blog-post-rubyherzlein.md

 This summer is nearly over!
 Team Rubyherzlein has been working on the SoundDrop app at the SoundCloud office in Berlin since July, as a part of the Rails Girls Summer of Code 2015 Program.

 So what have we learned during these three months?
-Here is the list of most (but not all!) the topics that we covered with our coach, mentors and coding buddies:
+Here is the list of most of (but not all!) the topics that we covered with our coach, mentors and coding buddies:

 * Git, GitHub and Version Control
 * A brief history of Unix